rseng/starter-pack/portal.md

 add an email address, a contact page is automatically generated to send an email using formspree.
 Other social media links like Twitter and GitHub are good to include, also provided with the template.

+## Content

+Content is the most important part!

 Next, read about [communication](communication.md) to find other RSEs at your institution.